-- Public Health: Protecting and promoting the health of the entire community, with a focus on preventive measures. - Health Equity: Reducing health disparities and ensuring all children have access to essential health services. - Outreach and Education: Providing public education and outreach programs on health topics relevant to children and families. - Evidence-Based Practices: Utilizing data and scientific evidence to inform public health policies and interventions.
+- Public Health: Protecting and promoting the health of the entire community, with a focus on preventive measures.

+- Advancing Health Access:

+Working to reduce

+differences in health

+outcomes and ensuring

+all children have access to

+essential health services.

+- Outreach and Education:

+Providing public education and outreach programs on health topics relevant to children and families.

+- Evidence-Based Practices:

+Utilizing data and scientific evidence to inform public health policies and interventions.